New Favorite Old Guitar: 1962 Guild M-65 3/4

 At 23.0", the scale length is an inch shorter than a Fender Mustang or Jaguar's 24.0", and it's a gas to play, really effortless chordal comping, arpeggios, and single note stuff.
-The original pickup was made by Franz (or Fransch?) in Manhattan, and looks superficially similar to a Gibson P90, but a closer look shows that it's not.
-It's a perfect tonal match for the beautifully finished laminate body, and plugged in, it's got its own unique sound, sharper and clearer than the usual tone coming out of most F-hole bodied electrics.
+The original pickup was made by Franz (or Fransch?) in Queens, NY, and appears superficially similar to a Gibson P90, but a closer look shows that it's not.
+A perfect tonal match for the beautifully finished laminate arch top body, this pickup has its own unique sound, sharper and clearer than the usual mellower tone coming out of most F-hole bodied electrics.
 In the middle of a dense jam situation, this Guild really holds its own, and its well defined tone cuts through the mix very well.

 It has what looks like a regular Tune-a-matic bridge.
 Whether that was stock with this guitar, or is an add on, is unknown, but it was already on it when this M-65 was acquired by its present owner in the mid 1980s.
 The short string length makes it a bit hard to find a string set with just the right tension.
 After a few tries, I settled on gauges similar to an acoustic light gauge set, only in a nickel wound rather than bronze/brass, and with an unwound third: .012, .015, .019, .032, .042, .052.
 I used to have a 22.5" scale Fender Duo-Sonic, and those were the gauges of strings I used on the Duo, but I'd forgotten that, until I was reminded.